 First Transplant Patient in BioHub Trial No Longer Needs Insulin Therapy

-In a clinical trial performed in Miami University (Diabetes Research Institute of its BioHub) a team of researchers succeeded in treating a woman from diabetes mellitus type 1 completely; therefore she won’t need to insulin therapy again after underwent an islets transplant surgery, but before illustrating this trial; we will know at first what are the reasons, symptoms, and complications of diabetes mellitus type 1.
+In a clinical trial performed at Miami University (Diabetes Research Institute of its BioHub) a team of researchers succeeded in treating a woman diagnosed with diabetes mellitus type 1 completely; therefore she won’t need to insulin therapy again after undergoing an islets transplant surgery, but before illustrating this trial; we will know at first what are the reasons, symptoms, and complications of diabetes mellitus type 1.

 Diabetes mellitus type 1 causes